-“The area was drilled decades ago with limited follow up work due to limited accessibility, high drilling costs, and a less comprehensive understanding of the geology,” said Aben Resources President and CEO Jim Pettit.
+“The area was drilled decades ago with limited follow-up work due to limited accessibility, high drilling costs, and a less comprehensive understanding of the geology,” said Aben Resources President and CEO Jim Pettit.
 “Since then, major infrastructure improvements have been made, which have helped bring drilling costs down.”

 Work Conducted to Date

 Since acquiring the property in mid-2016, Aben Resources has conducted an intensive compilation study that reviewed the three joint properties based on their past drilling and other historical data and collected the information into a central database.
-With this data compilation study complete, Aben Resources has pursued further exploration activities aimed at generating drill targets, including ground truth exploration and surface sampling.
+With the data compilation study complete, Aben Resources has pursued further exploration activities aimed at generating drill targets, including ground truth exploration and surface sampling.

-Historical drilling results at the Forrest Kerr Project have ranged from trace values to several high-grade intercepts such as 9.97 g/t gold over 29.3 metres, including 125 g/t Au over 0.8 metres and 91 g/t Au over 1.9 metres, in hole RG91-21 in the Carcass Creek Zone as well as 33.4 g/t gold over 11 metres, including 326 g/t over 0.5 metres, in hole RG91-16 at the Boundary Zone.
-This high grade mineralization is within 200 metres vertical depth of surface and the Carcass and Boundary Zones are approx. 4 kilometres apart leaving robust discovery potential along strike, at depth and at other regional targets on the property.
+Historical drilling results at the Forrest Kerr project have ranged from trace values to several high-grade intercepts such as 9.97 g/t gold over 29.3 meters, including 125 g/t gold over 0.8 meters and 91 g/t gold over 1.9 meters, in hole RG91-21 in the Carcass Creek zone as well as 33.4 g/t gold over 11 meters, including 326 g/t over 0.5 meters, in hole RG91-16 at the Boundary zone.
+This high-grade mineralization is within 200 meters vertical depth of surface and the Carcass and Boundary zones are approximately four kilometers apart leaving robust discovery potential along strike, at depth and at other regional targets on the property.

 Justin Gold Project, Yukon